linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 03 Investment banking and other banking.md

 - Investment banks assist with, and occasionally provide funds for, private equity (venture capital) trading in unquoted companies.
 - International banking is banking business conducted across national borders and/or with foreign currencies.

-# Different types of international banking
+## Different Types of International Banking
 - For nationals at home
 - For non-nationals at home
 - Eurocurrency banking is with money deliberately held outside the control of the regulators and governments of the currency